fmaguire/kmer_collisions_human_viral/README.md

 ## Compare K-mer Count Hashes

 Using the K-mer Analysis Toolkit (KAT) compare all the viral vs human hashes for each k-mer size.
+Note: KAT can run jellyfish directly but given the difference in size between the genomes it was easier to separate this stage of the analysis.

 Run: